 Ending A Sentence With To Be

-Dec 04, 2025 · 11 min read
+11 min read

 We've all been there: staring at a sentence, something feeling just a little off, a nagging sense that it could be better.
 Often, this unease stems from a subtle grammatical construction that, while not strictly incorrect, can weaken the impact and clarity of your writing.
-One such construction is ending a sentence with "to be."
+One such construction is ending a sentence with "to be.

 The Case Against Ending Sentences with "To Be"

 Ending a sentence with "to be" often results in a passive and less informative statement.
 It can leave the reader wondering what exactly is or should be, creating a sense of incompleteness and ambiguity.
 The core issue is that the verb "to be" (am, is, are, was, were, be, being, been) is a linking verb.
-Linking verbs connect the subject of a sentence to a noun or adjective that describes or renames it.
+Day to day, linking verbs connect the subject of a sentence to a noun or adjective that describes or renames it.
 When a sentence ends with "to be," the descriptive or renaming element is missing, leaving the sentence hanging and less effective.

 Let's consider a few examples to illustrate this point: